daaaaaaaaaniel/bibliography/README.md

 *Example*

+> Lee & LiPuma 2004 - Financial Derivatives and the Globalization of Risk @lee.etal2004_Fina

 > Lee & LiPuma 2004 - 1.
-Global Flows and the Politics of Circulation (in 'Financial Derivatives and the Globalization of Risk') @lee.etal2004_Glob
+Global Flows and the Politics of Circulation (in 'Financial Derivatives and the Globalization of Risk')

 **Subfolder Path**